tlevine/multisensory-data-zipfian/data-dessert/readme.md

 ## Data
-I looked for popular datasets on Socrata with lots of columns and came up with these
+I looked for popular datasets on Socrata with lots of columns and came up with these.

 ### San Francisco Parking
 [SF parking lots](https://data.sfgov.org/Transportation/Off-Street-parking-lots-and-parking-garages/uupn-yfaw?)